 Why the Great Wall of China is Deemed to a System

-The Great Wall, the most famous fortification in ancient China, was built and developed by the Chinese people over a long history, and it served as a great defence.
+The Great Wall, the most famous fortification and architecture in ancient China, was built and developed by the Chinese people over a long history, and it served as a great defence.
 The Great Wall not only secured China, but also contributed to the political, economic and cultural prosperity of the Han Dynasty and subsequent dynasties.
 The study of the Great Wall will provide a better understanding of the ancient Chinese defence system and the history of foreign relations, as well as a deeper appreciation of the development of Chinese civilisation.

 The Defence System of the Great Wall